 Challenges can be approached in various ways; there is a ‘thinking point’, an ‘argument point’, and ‘creative’ or ‘investigative’ tasks.
 A mentor meets with girls once per term to discuss their progress and future work, guiding their creation of an enrichment portfolio.

 Girls complete a number of activities in their own time at school or at home.
-The enrichment portfolio develops throughout Junior School, creating a record of each girl's development of her self-learning skills and is passed on to the Senior School as part of the seamless transition from Year 6 to Year 7.
+Each girls builds an enrichment portfolio, creating a record of their development of self-learning skills.
+This is passed to Senior School as part of the seamless transition from Year 6 to Year 7.